| As the second witness was leaving,

 job to do."

-As they approached the door to the Mistress of the Ceremony's
+As they were approaching the door to the Mistress of the Ceremony's

-chambers, Eowyn already knew that something was wrong.
+chambers, Eowyn could already see that something was wrong.

 The healer, Master Dínendal, having found no further evidence